humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-05-25-cross-domain-ajax-with-cross-origin-resource-sharing.md

     Origin: {{site.url}}

-If the server decides that the request should be allowed, it sends a `Access-Control-Allow-Origin` header echoing back the same origin that was sent or &#8220;*&#8221; if it&#8217;s a public resource.
+If the server decides that the request should be allowed, it sends a `Access-Control-Allow-Origin` header echoing back the same origin that was sent or &#8220;*&#8221; if it's a public resource.
 For example:

     Access-Control-Allow-Origin: {{site.url}}

-If this header is missing, or the origins don&#8217;t match, then the browser disallows the request.
+If this header is missing, or the origins don't match, then the browser disallows the request.
 If all is well, then the browser processes the request.
 Note that neither the requests nor responses include cookie information.

 All of the previously mentioned browsers support these simple requests.
 Firefox 3.5+, Safari 4+, and Chrome all support usage through the `XMLHttpRequest` object.
 When attempting to open a resource on a different origin, this behavior automatically gets triggered without any extra code.
 For example: